brianpbyers/react/readme.md

 `cd` into `starter-code`

-* Contains a simple Express server that we'll use in today's class.
+* The directory contains a simple Express server that we'll use in today's class.
 * Look at the `readme.md` file at the root of the application to see how to get it setup.

 <!--Half-mast-->